 And with time, give your attention.

-Today is the era of “lack of time”.
+Today is the era of lack of time.
 Society, family, boss, clients or readers 😉 demand too much from you.
 So to make time spent together possible, you have to prioritize your relationship.
-Unless you make it number one, you’ll go to the gym, stay overtime, clean your home, visit your mother, change tires, tick out other things from your list and keep up on Facebook.
+Unless you make it number one, you’ll go to the gym, stay overtime, clean your home, visit your mother, change tires, tick out other things from your to-do list and keep up on Facebook.
 But you won’t have a fascinating, satisfying, strong relationship.

 And don’t think that your spouse will be there always.
-That he or she is “signed” for you in a form of an agreement.
+That he or she is signed to you in the form of an agreement.
 Don’t try to do everything first to spend then all the time with this person.
-Because that someday can never come.
+Because that someday can never come (Someday – do you already know this fantastic essay by The Minimalists?).
 Because by losing so much time and living near and not together you’re already spoiling the relation.

 Mentioned in the article: